cloudspace/rubberband_flamethrower/README.md

 	flamethrower auto 5 5000

 The id_overwrite parameter determines the ID strategy used for subsequent batches in the auto command.
-When set to \"n\" (which it is by default) each batch will be writing new data with fresh IDs to the Elastic Search server, simulating a system where data is constantly being inserted and not updated.
-5 batches of 500 with an \"n\" would use the IDs 1-2,500.
-When it is set to \"y\" each batch will simulate overwriting existing data in the Elastic Search server, simulating a system where data is constantly being updated (after the initial batch).
-5 batches of 500 with a setting of \"y\" would use the IDs 1-500 on each batch.
+When set to "n" ("n" is the default) each batch will be writing new data with unused IDs to the Elastic Search server, simulating a system where new data is constantly being inserted and not updated.
+5 batches of 500 with an "n" would use the IDs 1-2500.
+When it is set to "y" each batch (after the first) will be overwriting existing data on the Elastic Search server, simulating a system where data is constantly being updated (after the initial batch).
+5 batches of 500 with a setting of "y" would use the IDs 1-500 on each batch.

 #### Help